nitinpadgotra/mailgun-webhook/README.md

 5. Add your mail gun api key to config variable
 6. npm run local
 7. Application will by default run on localhost:3000
+8. https://localhost:3000/api/v1/webhook (POST) for adding records to database will be used as webhook to mailgun
+9. https://localhost:3000/api/v1/webhook (GET) for fetching records from database